BitModern/test-quality-doc/docs/getting_started.md

    ![img_18.png](img/img2/img_18.png)

 2. To access and execute your specific test, click on the pending test.
 This action will open the test drawer.
+You can also watch the [Execute a Test](https://youtu.be/d-dObYB2i8s) video for further guidance.

    ![img_19.png](img/img2/img_19.png)